samuelgarcia/physio/doc/handling_parameters.rst

 Small oscillations in a noisy signal can cause very small cycles to be detected.
 Subkeys specify criteria for identifying these outliers:

   - `variable_names`: Names of respiratory features used to detect outliers.
 Default = ['inspi_amplitude', 'expi_amplitude'].
 Amplitudes are chosen because they capture cycles that are too small in both time and amplitude.
   - `low_limit_log_ratio`: Features are often non-normally distributed and are log-transformed before threshold estimation.
 The outlier threshold is computed as median - MAD * `low_limit_log_ratio`.
 Higher `low_limit_log_ratio` → smaller detected cycles → fewer outliers detected.
-See Fig X.
+See figure titled "log inspi_volume" of this tutorial.

 - `baseline`:
 """""""""""""